PREPARING FOR COMMUNITY COLLEGE IN YUKON TERRITORY

 Community colleges in Canada usually require international students to demonstrate proficiency in the language of instruction (English or French), if it is not their first/native language.
 The Test of English as a Foreign Language (TOEFL) is commonly accepted, but colleges in Canada may have their own tests or may accept other English tests, such as the International English Language Testing System (IELTS), Test of English for International Communication (TOEIC) or the Canadian Academic English Language (CAEL) Assessment.
 Confirm language requirement details with the college before you apply.

 Community college websites, online student handbooks or admissions offices are the best sources of academic preparation information.
 Be sure to read up on specific application requirements (reports and transcripts, document translation requirements, letters of recommendation, personal essays, portfolio, etc).
 Preparing for community college in Canada also means getting your paperwork completed and organized (read more in our How to Apply and Student Visas sections).

-In addition to academic preparation, there's a lot you can do in your home country to prepare personally for community college in Canada.
+Personal: In addition to academic preparation, there's a lot you can do in your home country to prepare personally for community college in Canada.

 Familiarize yourself as much as possible with the language of instruction, whether English or French: read English- or French-language books, magazines or newspapers (either print or online); watch English or French TV or films; practice your conversation with any English- or French-speaking friends you may know.
 To improve the vocabulary and comprehension skills for your program, do some reading in the area you hope to study in the language you will be studying in.